MichaelMarav/rcd_path_planner/README.md

 ## RAY CASTING IDEA
 *Name* ; RAY CASTING DIFFUSION MODEL-> RA CA DIM
+0. Split the raycasting with multi threading.
+One function one input x,y
 1. Change the scatter plot from the beams to be plotted as a grid values not dots in scatter
 2. Make ray casting more generic.
 Add a list with points for diffusion.
 At first the list will contain only the one pose then the next one and the next one
 3. Make the ray beam have the size of the robot and find a way if one part of the beam is stack what happens (Change the cmap value in plt.imshow())